 Program fees for their tax courses.
 To apply, please complete the

-fewer than 7 credits per quarter) may apply for Autumn, Winter or Spring.
+Part-time applicants may apply for Autumn, Winter or Spring.

 International applicants are only eligible to apply for Autumn Quarter, and must apply by

 February 1 of the year they plan to begin classes.
 This deadline is for those students who need to obtain a visa.

 Non-degree candidates may enroll in tax classes for CLE credit

 Please contact the Graduate Program in Taxation office at least two weeks before the

 course begins to request a non-credit registration form.
 To obtain CLE credit, students will need to complete an attendance verification